 Less known, however, is the fact that where a child lives may also significantly impact their vision.
 Below, we’ve explored some research that links higher myopia rates with urban living.
-Thankfully, Myopia Management Center At Professional Vision Care in Lewis Center can help.
+Thankfully, Myopia Management Clinic At Professional Vision Care in Lewis Center can help.

 But First, What’s Myopia?

 Myopia is the clinical term for nearsightedness, a refractive error that causes far objects to appear blurry while near objects remain clear.

 Nearsightedness is a progressive condition that usually begins when a child is school-aged and stabilizes in early adulthood.
 Moderate to high levels of myopia are associated with a significantly increased risk of developing sight-threatening diseases later in life, including glaucoma, cataracts, macular degeneration and retinal detachment.

 Several factors can contribute to the onset and development of myopia, including a child’s environment.

 A 2022 study published in Ophthalmic & Physiological Optics [analyzed] the correlation between urban living conditions and myopia in more than 14,000 students in South India.
 The results indicated a significant association between high rates of myopia and children living in urban areas, especially among older children.

 Another 2022 study, published in Frontiers in Public Health, found similar results among Chinese children and adolescents.
 Children from urban settings were more likely to be myopic and have anisometropia (one eye significantly weaker than the other eye) than children from rural areas and less likely to have hyperopia (farsightedness).